From Ashley with love

 Atlanta (Season 3, Disney+)

 I feel like this is the most subversive American comedy has been in years.
 Satire and social commentary on another level.
-The world of the rich and famous, and the people they attract are juxtaposed by everyman hustler Earl.
-Sublime.

 A League of Their Own (Amazon Prime)